 For the full list of ingredients and amounts, please go to the recipe card below.

-• Gluten Free Flour Blend – I tested this recipe with the flour blends listed above.
-Other blends should work, but you may need to add more liquid or flour to tweak the recipe.
+• Gluten-Free Flour Blend – I tested this recipe with Cup4Cup, Bob’s Red Mill 1:1, and Namaste GF Flour Blend.
+Other blends may work, but you may need to adjust the recipe by adding more liquid or flour to achieve the desired consistency.

-• Xanthan Gum – If your blend doesn’t contain a binder, it is important to add one.
+• Xanthan Gum – If your blend doesn’t contain a binder, it is important to add 3/4 teaspoon.
 This is what holds your gluten free baked goods together.
-If you want to learn more about binders, see the Related Gluten Free Reading section below.
+If you want to learn more about binders, see the Related Gluten-Free Reading section below.

 • Baking Powder – Use aluminum-free baking powder.